RECIPROCITY IN STUDENT GROUPS: EXPERIMENTAL EVIDENCE FROM GREECE

 Decision-making, Dictator Game, Economic Behaviour, Experimental Economics, Greek Universities, Reciprocity, Ultimatum GameAbstract

-Every correlated theory on the decision-making process takes for granted that individuals have a self-seeking behaviour in a self-regulating economic system.
-That means that under emergency and risk situations subjects make decisions following the above theories, among fixed-various alternatives.
-Nevertheless, the results have emerged from many investigations of recent years indicate a completely different approach on people's everyday decision making.
-Elements of human character such as justice, altruism and reciprocity seem to overlap the overall aspects of them.
-So, in this paper we aim to investigate the existence of reciprocity, or not, in student communities.
-In order to achieve this, two games of Game Theory list were adopted and applied in two different Greek Universities while Experimental Economics methods were used.
-These non-cooperative games (Ultimatum & Dictator game) interacted as one in an uncertain environment.
-The results of the experimental process showed a reciprocal behaviour (positive or negative) among students with small differences between the two universities.
+Every theory related to the decision-making process assumes that individuals exhibit self-seeking behaviour in a self-regulating economic system.
+This implies that under conditions of uncertainty and risk, individuals make decisions according to these theories among a set of given alternatives.
+Nevertheless, results from numerous studies in recent years indicate a different approach to everyday decision-making.
+Elements of human behaviour such as fairness, altruism, and reciprocity appear to outweigh purely self-interested motives.
+Therefore, this paper aims to investigate the existence of reciprocity within student communities.
+To achieve this, two game-theoretic experiments were designed and conducted at two different Greek universities using experimental economics methods.
+These non-cooperative games (the Ultimatum Game and the Dictator Game) were applied within a unified experimental framework in an uncertain environment.
+The results of the experimental analysis indicate the presence of reciprocal behaviour (both positive and negative) among students, with only minor differences between the two universities.

 Data: